|

 thanked him.
 He took his seat.
 I bent over my work.
 When I stole a glance

-library books on his own.
-I wish I could say that I changed his life, but I cant
+a few I wish I could say that I changed his life, but I cant

 be sure.
 He transferred to another school before the year was out, and